-There are no additional fees or remuneration paid by Nestlé S.A. or any of its Group companies, directly or indirectly, to members of the Board of Directors, except for CHF 25 000 paid to Patrick Aebischer, who serves on the Nestlé Science & Technology Advisory Council, and CHF 25 000 paid to Eva Cheng who served as a member of the Greater China Advisory Council.
+There are no additional fees or remuneration paid by Nestlé S.A. or any of its Group companies, directly or indirectly, to members of the Board of Directors, except for CHF 25 000 paid to Patrick Aebischer, who serves on the Nestlé Science & Technology Advisory Council, and CHF 25 000 paid to Lindiwe Sibanda who serves on the Creating Shared Value (CSV) Council.